opentext-idol/find/docs/_customisation/widgets-dev-docs.md

 ![Topic Map Widget][topic-map]

 Here we have the Topic Map Widget.
 This is one of the standard built in widgets which is backed by a saved search (explained [here][SavedSearchWidget]).
-In a running instance of Find, this widget will automatically resize when the window size changes and it will update the saved search and Topic Map after a specified interval.
-There can be multiple of these on a single dashboard without them conflicting with each other.

 #### Current Time and Date Widget